gavinksong/cs169-cucec/README.md

 Link to Pivotal Tracker: https://www.pivotaltracker.com/n/projects/1885929

+A web app that helps foreign scholars and students to learn English and U.S. Culture.

 This README would normally document whatever steps are necessary to get the application up and running.